QMCPACK/qmcpack/nexus/docs/installation.rst

 If you do not want to install all of the dependencies, you can do so with ``pip``, in the same manner as shown in :ref:`manual_install`.

 .. caution::
-    This method of installation is not recommended for those who wish to customize Nexus for a specific project as ``pip`` will default to installing Nexus to the global Python environment and thus any changes made to the source code there will affect all projects that use it.
+    This method of installation is not recommended for those who wish to customize Nexus for a specific project as ``pip`` will default to installing Nexus to your main Python environment and thus any changes made to the source code there will affect all projects that use it.

-    Additionally, if you have an existing Nexus installation that has modified your ``$PYTHONPATH`` environment variable then that existing installation will override a version installed by ``pip``
+    Additionally, if you have an existing Nexus installation that has modified your ``$PYTHONPATH`` environment variable then that existing installation will override a version installed by ``pip``.

 1) ``uv``
 ^^^^^^^^^